Last updated: October 2022

 If you have questions about or need further information concerning the legal basis on which we collect and use your personal data, please contact us using the contact details provided under the “How to contact us” heading below.

-- If you wish to access, correct, update or request deletion of your personal data, you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below [link].
+If you wish to access, correct, update or request deletion of your personal data, you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below.

-- In addition, you can object to processing of your personal data, ask us to restrict processing of your personal data or request portability of your personal data.
-Again, you can exercise these rights by contacting us using the contact details provided under the “How to contact us” heading below [link].
+In addition, you can object to processing of your personal data, ask us to restrict processing of your personal data or request portability of your personal data.
+Again, you can exercise these rights by contacting us using the contact details provided under the “How to contact us” heading below.

-- You have the right to opt-out of marketing communications we send you at any time.
+You have the right to opt-out of marketing communications we send you at any time.
 In addition, you can manage your preferences at any time.
-You can exercise these right by clicking on the “unsubscribe” or “preferences” link in the marketing e-mails we send you.
-To opt-out of other forms of marketing (such as postal marketing or telemarketing), then please contact us using the contact details provided under the “How to contact us” heading below [link].
+You can exercise these right by clicking on the “unsubscribe” or “preferences” link in the marketing e-mails we send you or contact us using the contact details provided under the “How to contact us” heading below.